 Here is an outline of how I write songs and lyric poetry with kids, along with suggestions for putting the process into practice.
 Bear in mind these are guidelines, not rules, so do whatever works for you.
 Having said that, give these ideas a try:

 What will you write about?
 You want to choose a subject you understand well enough that you could write a few good paragraphs about it if you had to.
 If you know enough to write a whole book about your topic, you should probably narrow your focus.
 In fifth grade (for example), writing a song about “Science” is almost certainly too broad.
 “Biology” is better; “Cells” is probably about right.

-Now ask yourself what the MOST IMPORTANT THING about your song is: if the listener remembers just one phrase or thought, what should it be?
+Now ask yourself what the MOST IMPORTANT THING about the song is: if the listener remembers just one phrase or thought, what should it be?
 Everything else in the song ought to be directed toward that one idea.
 In a regular essay we call this the topic or thesis and you usually state it in your first paragraph; in musical lyrics it is often called the hook and it usually happens in the chorus (the part of the song that repeats several times, which technically ought to be called the refrain).
 When you get to the revision step of your process (NOT during drafting!), you’ll want to identify and then change or remove anything that’s off topic.
 By the way, this is true for any type of communication; if you want to be clear and convincing, stay on your topic!